-- Objectives relate to months and quarters.
+- Objectives are broad goals that relate to years and maybe quarters.

-- Projects relate to weeks.
+- Projects relate to quarters, months, and weeks.

 - Tasks relate to days.

-Okay, so now that you’ve got the skeleton of your month laid out, you can move onto…
+OK, so now that you’ve got the skeleton of your month laid out, you can move onto…

 These blocks may frustrate the hell out of you because there are only five slots.
 They are intentionally limited, though, for two reasons: 1) to keep overwhelm down, and 2) to force help you make meaningful stuff the priority.
 Time and resources are finite – make ’em count.